-In some cases, if your results are significantly above or below the normal ranges, your doctor may refer you to a doctor who specializes in blood disorders (hematologist).
+In some cases, for results that are way above or below the expected ranges, a health care provider might ask you to see a doctor who treats blood disorders, called a hematologist.

 What the results may indicate

-Results in the following areas above or below the normal ranges on a complete blood count may indicate a problem.
+Results in the following areas above or below the typical ranges on a complete blood count might point to a problem.

 Red blood cell count, hemoglobin and hematocrit.
-The results of your red blood cell count, hemoglobin and hematocrit are related because they each measure aspects of your red blood cells.
+The results of these three are related because they each measure a feature of red blood cells.

 White blood cell count.
-A low white blood cell count (leukopenia) may be caused by a medical condition, such as an autoimmune disorder that destroys white blood cells, bone marrow problems or cancer.
-Certain medications also can cause white blood cell counts to drop.
+A low white blood cell count is known as leukopenia.
+A medical condition such as an autoimmune disorder that destroys white blood cells, bone marrow problems or cancer might be the cause.
+Certain medicines also can cause a drop in white blood cell counts.

-If your white blood cell count is higher than normal, you may have an infection or inflammation.
-Or, it could indicate that you have an immune system disorder or a bone marrow disease.
-A high white blood cell count can also be a reaction to medication.
+A white blood cell count that's higher than usual most commonly is due to an infection or inflammation.
+Or it could point to an immune system disorder or a bone marrow disease.
+A high white blood cell count also can be a reaction to medicines or hard exercise.

 - Platelet count.
-A platelet count that's lower than normal (thrombocytopenia) or higher than normal (thrombocytosis) is often a sign of an underlying medical condition, or it may be a side effect from medication.
-If your platelet count is outside the normal range, you'll likely need additional tests to diagnose the cause.
+A platelet count that's lower than usual is known as thrombocytopenia.
+If it's higher than usual, it's known as thrombocytosis.
+Either can be a sign of a medical condition or a side effect from medicine.
+A platelet count that's outside the typical range will likely lead to more tests to diagnose the cause.